 - ‘Schools – User’ is the standard account that allows you to view all tasks, except for those involving access arrangements or creating or deleting user accounts.
-All school users will have this level of permission.
+We recommend that account managers give this level of permission to all school users.

 Local authority user permissions

 There are 2 different permission levels for LAs: